chaytanc/ModelVale/README.md

      * User persistence
  * Unique avatars to represent each user's model(s)
      * Uses CoreML to package models and be able to use them for predictions and retraining
- * Health bar of the model to represent overall performance
+ * Health bar of the model to represent overall performance **Technical Problem**
      * Base off of correct to incorrect prediction ratio
      * Time slowly decreases health
      * Training computational resources drains health
      * Larger model size drains health
+     * Is a comparable, meaningful metric across disparate models (i.e. the health bar is one way to compare how "well" an image classifier is doing vs a object detection model, vs other different types)

  * User uploads or provides dataset link to data to test the model on
  *  See stats about best performing models across time